Tamara-Paskalova/taxi-service/README.md

 Allows access only to authorized users, and also provides the ability to register new ones.
 This project follows the rules of N-tier Architecture and SOLID.
 Has DAO, SERVICE and CONTROLLER layers and uses custom Injector class.
+### The relations between Car, Driver and Manutacturer are shown in this table:

 ## Login Page
 ![2021-07-28](https://user-images.githubusercontent.com/83809337/127278546-766c4314-eec8-49e6-a948-d7e181809230.png)